manishPawar007/FastAPI-Calculator/README.md

-# FastAPI Calculator
+# 🚀 FastAPI Calculator

-A simple calculator using FastAPI and HTML.
+A modern Calculator built using FastAPI as backend and HTML, CSS, JavaScript as frontend.

 ## Features